BenchLabs/bench-technology-handbook/how-we-set-salaries.md

 ### How we determine competency

 Salary bands set the market context for a role, and competency determines an employee's location within the band.
-We use the competencies that we defined for each role to determine an employee's competency on an annual basis.
+We use the skill levels that we defined for each role to determine an employee's competency on an annual basis.
 Here's how it works:

 - The Benchmate does a self-evaluation, marking each skill as either “Yes, I have this skill”, “Not yet”, “Set as objective”–indicating a desire to be doing this within 6 months–or “Not sure”–indicating a desire to have a conversation about it.
 - The manager reviews the Benchmate’s self-evaluation.